pbeloborodova/polina.beloborodova/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 70

-title: 'Public Talks'
+title: 'Recent & Upcoming Talks'
 subtitle:

 content: